Spring School Programs Poster [PDF/488KB]

 Kindergarten-Grade 1; 1.5 hr (maximum 25 students)

 Children are fascinated by crabs.
 Students will explore the intertidal zone and learn about the unique features and behaviors crabs use to survive in their changing seashore environment.
-Offered at Island View Beach and Witty’s Lagoon regional parks at low tide.
+Offered at Island View Beach Regional Park at low tide.

 Living at the Beach